 Tournament of Kings Show at Excalibur tickets

-The Las Vegas Tournament of Kings Show at Excalibur is a live-action production based on a legendary story with elaborate visual effects, real horses, battle choreography, complicated song and dance routines, interactive actors, an ancient feast, and your choice of alcoholic beverage sounds like the perfect rousing evening for any prospective tourist.
+The show is presented with elaborate visual effects, real horses, battle choreography, complicated song and dance routines, interactive actors, and an ancient feast.

 Cheering for their assigned “King,” the audience is almost always driven into a sportlike frenzy.